by Bruce Dunlavy

 The next time around, in 1976, the electorate turned to an outsider, Jimmy Carter.
 The former governor of Georgia had never held a Washington office.
 He was untainted by the corruption that makes insiders into schemers and crooks.
 Carter told us, “I will never lie to you.”
 Imagine – he would never lie.
 The ne plus ultra of the uncorrupted outsider who would change the way business is done in Washington.

 We all know what became of Jimmy Carter’s presidency.
-The outsider had become the incapable tool, the inept plaything of Fate, the hapless purveyor of “malaise.”
+The outsider became the incapable tool, the inept plaything of Fate, the hapless purveyor of “malaise.”
 But did Carter’s failure result in the electorate’s turning away from the outsider?
 Not at all.
 He was defeated for re-election by another Washington outsider, Ronald Reagan.
 Reagan had also been a governor, and he had also never held a job in Washington.
 As the fresh wind blowing in from far away from the halls of Washington, D.C., he easily plucked the presidency from Carter and never looked back.

 As the old saying goes, “Pioneers get killed; settlers get rich.”
 Carter established the new standard, and Reagan exploited it.
 Outsider?
 Breath of fresh air to blast the stink out of Washington?
 The man to shake things up?